Guidance on FIFRA 24(c) Registrations

 - Registration for the same use has not previously been denied, disapproved, suspended, or canceled by the Administrator, or voluntarily canceled by the registrant subsequent to issuance of a notice of intent to cancel because of health or environmental concerns about an ingredient contained in the pesticide product.
 If new data becomes available that resolves the Agency's health or environmental concerns, a 24(c) may be submitted.

-- If the proposed use or product falls into one of the following categories, the state has determined that it will not cause unreasonable adverse effects on man or the environment:
+If the proposed use or product falls into one of the following categories, the state has determined that it will not cause unreasonable adverse effects on the public or the environment:

-- Use of a product which has a composition not similar to any federally registered product.
+- Use of a product that has a composition not similar to any federally registered product.

 - Use of a product involving a use pattern not similar to any federally registered use of the same product or a product of similar composition.